How to Add a Database to Your Business Directory Website

 Regular monitoring allows you to identify and address performance issues before they impact users:

-- Set up performance monitoring – Track key metrics like query response time, server resource utilization, and connection counts.
+- Set up performance monitoring – Track key metrics like query response time, server resource utilization, connection counts, and slow query logs.
+Tools like MySQL’s built-in performance schema or third-party solutions like New Relic can help.

 - Regular maintenance – Schedule routine tasks like: